OUR PEOPLE – SENIOR TEAM, DELIVERING RESULTS

 Jim holds a B.S. in Business Administration from Bowling Green University in Bowling Green, Ohio and an M.B.A. from Case-Western Reserve University in Cleveland, Ohio.
 He believes in “Continuous Education” and besides attending Quality and Lean Workshops has trained at NUMMI and under 2 Japanese Toyota Sensei’s.
 He also holds a 6 Sigma Green Belt.Email James

-Stephanie attended Oakland University School of Business studying International Affairs and Relations with minor study in Japanese.
+Stephanie attended Oakland University studying International Affairs and Relations with a Minor study in Japanese.

-Much of her time outside of work is spent volunteering her time for different bicycle related and animal groups.
-She is the Chairperson for her local Cool City Committee and does special event planning for them.Email Stephanie
+Much of her time outside of work is spent volunteering her time as a Docent at the Detroit Zoo or in her community where she is the Chairperson for her local Cool City Committee and Community Garden.Email Stephanie

 Joe Klimaski is a global executive with more than 20 years’ experience in the Automotive and Information Technology (IT) industries.
 His expertise includes program/project management, procurement, supplier contracting, IT technology such as CAD/CAM and EDI, strategic planning, and IT and telecom consolidation.